SheetJS/docs.sheetjs.com/docz/docs/03-demos/20-content.md

 ![Adding a new line to `pres.xlsx`](pathname:///nuxt/nuxl6.png)

-The dev server terminal should show a line like:
+The server terminal window should show a line like:

 ```
 ℹ Updated ./content/pres.xlsx                                       @nuxt/content 05:43:37